Ridge Regularized Estimation of VAR Models for Inference

-\paragraph{Penalty Selection with Many Lags.} The minimization problem of OS/CV penalty selection in its most general form suffers from the curse of dimensionality.
+The minimization problem involved in OOS and CV penalty selection in its most general form suffers from the curse of dimensionality.
 This is somehow mitigated when using a lag-adapted regularizer since the loss with $\Lambda^\ell$ depends only on $p$ non-negative parameters, rather then $K^2 p$ with non-block-diagonal $\Lambda$.
 But whenever $p$ is chosen large (e.g. $p > 20$) the problem resurfaces.

 I suggest a basic shortcut to make computation easier.
 Such simplification stems from the following observation.
-If we are willing to believe the assumptions of Section \ref{subsec:asymptotic_shrink}, then, because deep lag coefficients are small, after the first few lags penalization can be equally strong on all remaining lags with negligible additional bias.
-The shortcut, then, is to use OS/CV to estimate only $\{\lambda_1, \ldots, \lambda_r\}$ for $r < p$, then extrapolate and use $\{\lambda_1, \ldots, \lambda_{r-1}, \lambda_r, \ldots , \lambda_r\}$, where $\lambda_r$ is repeated $p-r$ times, as lag-adapted penalty parameters.
+If one is willing to believe the assumptions of Section \ref{section:inference_shrinkage}, then, because deep lag coefficients are small, after the first few lags penalization can be equally strong on all remaining lags with negligible additional bias.
+The shortcut, then, is to estimate only $\{\lambda_1, \ldots, \lambda_r\}$ for $r < p$, then extrapolate and use $\{\lambda_1, \ldots, \lambda_{r-1}, \lambda_r, \ldots , \lambda_r\}$, where $\lambda_r$ is repeated $p-r$ times, as lag-adapted penalty parameters.
 The idea is supported by the results in Figure \ref{fig:cv1}.
 However, this strategy is not generally appropriate, because it could be that even at relatively deep lags some coefficients are large, while on the other hand the early coefficients are small.
 Therefore, in applications where the ridge penalty needs to be estimated only once or a handful of times I would suggest to avoid this shortcut altogether.